j-y26/Epigenomic-Pipelines/docs/symlinks.md

+---
+layout: default
+title: Symbolic Links
+parent: Further Documentations
+nav_order: 2
+---

-## Symbolic Links used across pipelines
+# Symbolic Links used across pipelines

 The use of symbolic links is to make sure that common tasks shared across different pipelines are consistent and to reduce the risk of errors.
 The